ogallagher/Formal-iOS-Swift-Game/README.md

 - [x] Add locked doors, which unlock when a button-item is pressed
 - [x] Fix button-item glitch, where you have to be on the button to unlock the door
 - [x] Add button-item to and fix level 16
-- [ ] Put level indicator drawing in a different view, so it doesn't update after it reaches the end of its animation
+- [ ] Put rotation indicator drawing in a different view, so it doesn't update after it reaches the end of its animation
 - [x] Add text to level 16
 - [x] Add level skipping
 - [x] Keep track of beatenLevels